 How to book Calala Island

-Thanks to Hyatt’s somewhat new partnership with Small Luxury Hotels of the World, you can use World of Hyatt points to book a stay at Calala Island.
+Thanks to Hyatt’s partnership with Small Luxury Hotels of the World, you can use World of Hyatt points to book a stay at Calala Island.
 The property is a Category 8 World of Hyatt property, meaning free nights will cost you 35,000 points on off-peak nights, 40,000 points on standard nights and 45,000 points on peak nights.

 For example, the Chase Sapphire Preferred comes with a sign-up bonus of 60,000 points after spending $4,000 in the first three months from account opening.
 That bonus can put you well on your way toward a point redemption at Calala Island.
+For example, after meeting the minimum spending requirement, you’ll have nearly enough points for a two-night stay for free.

 There are just 22 villas — all of which come with a private pool — on the resort.
 Guests can enjoy two on-site restaurants where private dinners on the beach can be arranged, a full-service spa, a shared resort pool and a fitness center all while taking in the stunning views of the Gulf of Thailand from the island’s gorgeous beach.